CodeURJC-DAW-2020-21/webapp13/README.md

 - docker (You can install it from https://docs.docker.com/engine/install/ or if you have snap package manager you can use `$ sudo snap install docker`)
 - docker-compose (`$ sudo apt install docker-compose`)

-Once you have the requirements, you need to go to the working directory `$ cd webapp13`, then go to `$ cd docker`, then execute the script `$ ./create_image.sh` to compile the maven project automatically, finally use `$ sudo docker-compose up` to run the application
+Once you have the requirements, you need to go to the working directory `$ cd webapp13`, then go to `$ cd docker`, finally use `$ sudo docker-compose up` to run the application

 ### Documentation for building the docker image